MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 ## Process description

 For the latest version of all GTFS datasets from the [MobilityDatabase](http://old.mobilitydatabase.org/wiki/Main_Page), the validation report from both the proposed and the reference validator are compared.
-An acceptance test report is generated: it quantifies for each agency/dataset the number of new errors (as defined [here](https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#definitions)) that have been introduced.
+An acceptance test report is generated: it quantifies for each agency/dataset the number of new notice (as defined [here](https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#definitions)) that have been introduced.
 ![steps](https://user-images.githubusercontent.com/35747326/139877746-fd047437-38b3-44fa-aeb8-37d925c289e8.png)

 ## Github Actions